FarronF/limerick-council-meetings/meetings/2021/05/24-Virtual Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 22nd March 2021.md

 were declined and some specific RHIL cases were also queried.
 The Director, Support Services,

-agreed to follow up with the Members concerned on their specific queries.--- 7
+agreed to follow up with the Members concerned on their specific queries.
+---
+7

 Proposed by Councillor Sheahan (K);